ecmascriptguru/trello.butler/Outreach Department/content board/readme.md

 ## Archiving synchronization
 ```
-when a card with label containing "Website: {*}" is archived, for each card linked in the attachments, archive the card
+when a card with label is archived, for each card linked in the attachments, archive the card
 ```

 ### Checklist synchronization
 #### When a checklist added/removed
 ```
-when a checklist is added to a card with label containing "Website: {*}",
+when a checklist is added to a card with label,
 for each card linked in the attachments,
 copy the checklist "{checklistname}" from the trigger card
 ```

 ```
-when a checklist is removed from a card with label containing "Website: {*}",
+when a checklist is removed from a card with label,
 for each card linked in the attachments,
 remove the checklist "{checklistname}" from the card
 ```

 #### When a checklist item added/removed
 ```
-when a checklist item is added to a checklist in a card with label containing "Website: {*}",
+when a checklist item is added to a checklist in a card with label,
 for each card linked in the attachments,
 add unique item "{checklistitemname}" to checklist "{checklistname}" on the card
 ```

 ```
-when a checklist item is removed from a checklist in a card with label containing "Website: {*}",
+when a checklist item is removed from a checklist in a card with label,
 for each card linked in the attachments,
 remove item "{checklistitemname}" from checklist "{checklistname}"
 ```

 #### When a checklist item was marked as complete/incomplete
 ```
-when a checklist item is checked in a checklist in a card with label containing "Website: {*}",
+when a checklist item is checked in a checklist in a card with label,
 for each card linked in the attachments,
 check item "{checklistitemname}" in checklist "{checklistname}"
 ```

 ```
-when a checklist item is unchecked in a checklist in a card with label containing "Website: {*}",
+when a checklist item is unchecked in a checklist in a card with label,
 for each card linked in the attachments,
 uncheck item "{checklistitemname}" in checklist "{checklistname}"
 ```